yec0707/CSSE416-breast-image-segmentation/README.md

 This is the main folder where training on image segmentation happens.
 This code mainly uses package segmentation_models.pytorch, link as follows:
 https://github.com/qubvel-org/segmentation_models.pytorch.git
 This contains the following structure: Unet, Unet++ and DeepLabV3+
 and the following pretained network: VGG16, ResNet50 and Xception
+All the code is using same epochs, learning rate and batch sizes

 #### models
 this folder contains all the models trained in this project.
 For how files are named, the format is 'pretrainedNets_structrue_aa/ba_de/en'. 'aa' stands for after augmentation, 'ba' stands for before augmentation, 'de' stands for only unfreezing decoder and 'en' stands for unfreezing part of the encoder.
+All the models are store in the LFS object format in git

 #### tensorflow
 This folder is just some failure trials on using tensorflow package.
 Does not work due to environment setup.